Chatbot Guide

 - Choose communication channels

-- Create your bot’s personality (dialog flow)
+- Create your bot’s personality and design a dialog flow

 - Create a demo or PoC project

-- Increase the scope of chatbot’s work
+- Increase the scope of chatbot’s work (e.g. with multilingual chatbots)

 - Measure and report